LiamPack/.emacs.d/README.md

 forces me to think twice about whether I really need the new shiny docker buffer editing package, or a SCSS-specific color-mapping mode.
-An end-goal may be to someday rely on no external packages, but that doesn't seem likely unless =orderless= somehow makes it into =emacs.git=.
+An end-goal may be to someday rely on no external packages, but that doesn't seem likely unless `orderless` somehow makes it into `emacs.git`.

 Inspiration is, as always, taken from those more experienced and (much) more wise than myself.
 Credits to the (many) philosophies and